 - Plan to base themselves in an ESRC WRDTP accredited department or school, which is approved for their chosen Pathway.

 - Please consult this list for more details: ESRC PDF – List of accredited WRDTP departments, schools and Pathways.
-We encourage you contact the team (email@example.com) before submitting your EOI if you have any queries about this.
+We encourage you to contact the team (firstname.lastname@example.org) before submitting your EOI if you have any queries about this.

 Through being embedded within a high-quality environment for research and training, the fellow will have the opportunity to undertake a varied programme of activities supporting their continued development for careers both within and outside of academia.